road-core/service/README.md

 1. Make the change to your API keys and/or provider configuration in the manifest file
-2. Create a namespace/project to hold OLS
+2. Create a namespace/project to hold RCS
 3. `oc apply -f examples/openshift-lightspeed-tls.yaml -n created-namespace`

-Once deployed, it is probably easiest to `oc port-forward` into the pod where OLS is running so that you can access it from your local machine.
+Once deployed, it is probably easiest to `oc port-forward` into the pod where RCS is running so that you can access it from your local machine.

 ## Communication with the service